 Properly sealed laminate and wood floors may be able to tolerate the occasional damp-wipe but mopping with water is not advised.

-The Best Mop Options of 2020
+The Best Mop Options

 1. Microfiber Wholesale Professional Microfiber Mop